China criticizes U.S. for blocking German Aixtron deal

-Orange would consider bid for Vivendi's pay-TV if for sale - CEO

-SKHIRAT, Morocco France's Orange would consider bidding for Vivendi's pay-TV Canal Plus if it came up for sale, Chief Executive Officer Stephane Richard said on Thursday.

-BEIJING China's Ministry of Commerce (MOFCOM) criticized the United States on Friday for thwarting a Chinese investment fund's proposed acquisition of German semiconductor equipment maker Aixtron (AIXGn.DE).
+BEIJING (Reuters) - China's Ministry of Commerce (MOFCOM) criticized the United States on Friday for thwarting a Chinese investment fund's proposed acquisition of German semiconductor equipment maker Aixtron (AIXGn.DE).

 Aixtron announced on Thursday that China's Fujian Grand Chip Investment Fund had dropped its 670 million euro ($710.60 million) takeover offer to buy the company, after the United States blocked the deal on security grounds.